-I have hitchhiked the United States for most of 23 years.
+I hitchhiked the United States for most of 23 years.
 I am a Christian.
 I am self-educated and I also graduated from Iowa State University in 1995 with a BA in English Literature.
 I have been influenced by monastic and Pentecostal Christianity.

 I have had three books self-published.
 Back in 2017, my publisher (Publish America/America Star Books) went out of business.
 You can read my books for free here: